ellak-monades-aristeias/beescale/README.md

   * __compare colony strength and productivity by seeing which colonies are most productive throughout the season__
   * __know the weather conditions of the area__

-In cocnlusion, depending on the message, he can take the best decision about his actions
+In conclusion, depending on the message, he can take the best decision about his actions

 You can see full details and tutorials at our [English Wiki](https://github.com/ellak-monades-aristeias/beescale/wiki)